 - It places the British and Irish Isles in a global frame, subverting the nation state as a unit of analysis

 - It demonstrates the significance of ocean to human histories in ways that the historical profession is just beginning to become sensitive to

 - It brings the radical epistemologies of indigenous theory, hydrofeminism, ecocriticism and recent developments in the postcolonial tradition to new audiences

 - It brings together historical scholarship, theory and radical art practice in a wide-ranging and thoroughly interdisciplinary study

-- It is the first book-length attempt to elaborate the full range of temporal approaches available to historians of marginalised regions, blending analysis of existing work with strategies for action
+- It is the first book-length attempt to elaborate the full range of temporal approaches available to historians and activists in regions that have been marginal to national histories, blending analysis of existing work with strategies for action

 Because Being Littoral correlates closely with the burgeoning global scholarship that recovers local knowledge, often by exploring indigenous ways of knowing, the case it builds has implications and audience beyond the British and Irish islands.
 It engages with scholarship on modern East and South Asia, the North West Atlantic, the Caribbean and Pacific Islands, all of which have produced concepts and interpretations that can help make sure this study of the coastlines of Britain and Ireland becomes part of a global conversation about the future of communities at the edge of land and sea.